Klaus Grutzka: Career as an artist

 Grutzka also illustrated covers for 33 Metal Producing magazine, a trade publication that served the steel industry.
 He eventually painted over 100 covers for the magazine, which were widely recognized for their artistic value.
 The covers he created for “33” are considered to be among his most significant achievements.
 He also partnered with Richard Deily, a steel industry researcher.
 Together they published an internationally acclaimed newsletter, entitled “IISS”, Institute for Iron and Steel Studies.

 At this period of his career, Grutzka served as an instructor at the DuCret School of Art in Plainfield, New Jersey.

 Grutzka subsequently began industrial art projects with major corporations, especially Bethlehem Steel.
 He traveled nationwide, and produced contract work for several major international oil and steel corporations.
 Other clients of his included Lukens Steel Company, Babcock & Wilcox, Foster Wheeler, Krupp, McGraw-Hill, and General Electric.
 His most significant contributions to Bethelem Steel were archival paintings of steel mills.
 Shortly after their completion, many of the mills that were his subjects were mostly dismantled.

-As the steel industry declined in that time period, Grutzka began employment at The Hill School in Pottstown, Pennsylvania, were he served as an assistant professor in the Arts Department.
+As the steel industry declined in that time period, Grutzka began employment at The Hill School in Pottstown, Pennsylvania, where he served as an assistant professor in the Arts Department.
 He remained on the faculty at The Hill School for about eight years and eventually served as department chairperson.

 Subsequently, Grutzka and his wife Sybilla moved to Lancaster, Pennsylvania, where he continued to work as an artist for another 20 years.
 He died on March 28, 2011.
 His body was interred at Laurel Hill Memorial Gardens in Lancaster, Pennsylvania.

 In 2013, a collection of thousands of his artworks was acquired by the National Iron & Steel Heritage Museum in the Lukens Historic District of Coatesville, Pennsylvania, and his Lancaster studio was re-created at the Museum.
 Grutzka's depiction in his artworks of the surroundings of industrial architecture has added to its popular appeal.